Columbine II: Preservation

 After being replaced, Columbine II continued in service with the United States Air Force until retired to Davis–Monthan Air Force Base for storage during the late 1960s.
 The aircraft was sold as part of a package lot to Mel Christler, a Wyoming businessman who owned a crop-dusting service, and was made airworthy in 1989 and flown to Abilene, Kansas for Eisenhower's 100th birthday celebration and to an air show at Andrews Air Force Base, Maryland.
 In 2003, it was flown to Marana Regional Airport, Arizona.

 The aircraft owner was considering cutting the aircraft up as scrap when the Smithsonian Institution, during a research project, contacted the owner and informed him that 48-0610 was, in fact, a former presidential aircraft.
 The owner then, in the hope of finding a new owner willing to display the aircraft, attempted to sell the plane at auction, but it was not sold.

-Columbine II was purchased and moved from Arizona to Bridgewater, Virginia in March 2016 for restoration by Dynamic Aviation.
+Columbine II was purchased and moved from Arizona to Bridgewater, Virginia, in March 2016 for restoration by Dynamic Aviation.
 The purchase price has not been disclosed, but the purchaser, Karl D. Stoltzfus Sr., founder of Dynamic Aviation, has said it was less than $1.5 million.
 Dynamic Aviation mechanics did significant work on the plane in Arizona in preparation for its flight to Virginia.
 The restoration is expected to take several years to complete.

+In November 2020, Karl Stoltzfus died, one of the chief drivers of the project, but the company vowed to continue the restoration though with a reduced staff on the project.
+The company appointed a new director to the First Air Force One project, which hopes to take the aircraft on tour around the United States.

 Call-sign "Air Force One"

 Columbine II was the first plane to bear the call sign Air Force One.
-This designation for the U.S. Air Force aircraft carrying the incumbent president was established after an incident in 1953, when Eastern Air Lines 8610, a commercial flight, crossed paths with Air Force 8610, which was carrying President Eisenhower.
+This designation for the U.S. Air Force aircraft carrying the incumbent president was established after an incident in 1953, when "Eastern Air Lines 8610", a commercial flight, crossed paths with "Air Force 8610", which was carrying President Eisenhower.